wxs/cherylhsu.ca/content/post/2021-05-09-whole-fragments-of-time.md

 an event that is impossible to forecast or predict.

 and here where the veil shimmers,\
-what always is,\
+what always was and will be,\
 becomes transparent.\
 \
 we are always coming home\
-in the radical arrival of the Present.
+in the radical revealing of the Present.

 \--